squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <p><aside class="note">

 Note: Resources get compiled into a tree structure when linked into a PE/COFF binary, and that format is not something I'm familiar with ([yet](https://github.com/squeek502/resinator/issues/7)).
-My first impression, though, is that this seems like a bug in `LoadString`; if possible, it probably should be doing some bounds checking to avoid attempting to read past the end of the resource data.
+My first impression, though, is that this crash seems like a bug in `LoadString`; if possible, it probably should be doing some bounds checking to avoid attempting to read past the end of the resource data.

 </aside></p>